Geography of Chile: Animitas

 It is not uncommon to come across roadside shrines in Chile.
 These shrines are called Animitas, and they are particularly common along rural highways or in lower-income towns.
 The shrines can be devoted to saints or to individuals who died tragically.
-These animitas mark the spot where the body and soul were beleived to have separated, and where the soul might linger.
+These animitas mark the spot where the body and soul were believed to have separated, and where the soul might linger.